RegishShrestha/Forikfy/README.md

 # Forikfy
-A recipe website with Js(Still under construction)
+A recipe website with Js(Still under construction...)